etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     team = Team()
     print(team.members)

-Once a need for protection arises, we turn attribute into `property <https://docs.python.org/3/library/functions.html#property>`_ by either adding access control into setter:
+Once a need for protection arises, we turn an attribute into a `property <https://docs.python.org/3/library/functions.html#property>`_ by either adding access control into setter: